Save Money By Using Cloth Nappies

 Reusable Nappies- What is the Cost?

-For the interest of these calculations we have include reusable wipes.
-We are finding that even parents who are using disposable nappies are opting for reusable wipes- and if you are using reusable nappies anyway, they are a no-brainer.
+For the interests of these calculations we have included reusable wipes.
+We are finding that even parents who are using disposable nappies are opting for reusable wipes - and if you are using reusable nappies anyway, they are a no-brainer.
 You can find out more about reusable wipes here.

 So lets take a look at the realistic costs in more detail:

-The Census found that only 16% of cloth nappy parents used disposable liners all of the time.
-But if you did want to use liners, here is a reflected cost analysis:
+The Census found that 79% of cloth nappy parents use nappy liners, but of those only 17% are using disposable liners all of the time.
+The rest are either using reusable nappy liners, or a mix of both.
+But if you did want to use disposable nappy liners, here is a reflected cost analysis:

 Of course, truly phenomenal savings come when families go on to have further children.
 Providing the nappies have been correctly cared for, you can go on to use those nappies again, and again with future babies.
 When considering this as an option, it is worth thinking about the durability factor of nappy fastenings.
 Nappies that fasten with snaps do usually have a longer lifespan than those that fasten with hook & loop closures.